 Heat the oven to 450 degrees.
 Make a bouquet garni by wrapping parsley, thyme, rosemary, bay leaves, and peppercorns in a piece of cheesecloth.
 Tie with kitchen twine, and set aside.
 Arrange meat, veal bones, onion, carrots, and celery in an even layer in a heavy roasting pan.
-Roast, turning every 20 minutes, until the vegetables and the bones are deep brown, about 1 1/2 hours.
-Transfer the meat, bones, and vegetables to a large stockpot, and set aside.
-Pour off the fat from the roasting pan, and discard.
-Place the pan over high heat on the stove.
+Roast, turning every 20 minutes, until vegetables and bones are deep brown, about 1 1/2 hours.
+Transfer meat, bones, and vegetables to a large stockpot, and set aside.
+Pour off fat from roasting pan, and discard.
+Place pan over high heat on stove.
 Add wine, and use a wooden spoon to scrape up the brown bits; boil until the wine has reduced by half, about 5 minutes.
-Pour all of the liquid into the stockpot.
+Pour all of the liquid into stockpot with meat and bones.

-Add 6 quarts of cold water to the stockpot, or more if needed to cover bones.
+Add 6 quarts cold water to stockpot, or more if needed to cover bones.
 Do not add less water.
 Bring to a boil, then reduce to a very gentle simmer.
-Add the reserved bouquet garni.
+Add reserved bouquet garni.
 Liquid should just bubble up to surface.
 Skim the foam from the surface, and discard.
-Simmer over the lowest possible heat for 3 hours; a skin will form on the surface of the liquid; skim off with a slotted spoon, and discard.
+Simmer over the lowest possible heat for 3 hours; a skin will form on surface of liquid; skim off with slotted spoon, and discard.
 Repeat as needed.
-Add water if at any time the level drops below the bones.
+Add water if at any time level drops below bones.

-Strain the stock through a fine sieve into a large bowl.
+Strain stock through a fine sieve into a large bowl.
 Discard the solids.
-Transfer the bowl to an ice bath, and let cool to room temperature.
+Transfer bowl to an ice bath, and let cool to room temperature.
 Transfer to airtight containers.
-Refrigerate for at least 8 hours, or overnight.
+Refrigerate at least 8 hours, or overnight.
 Stock may be refrigerated for 3 days or frozen for 4 months.
-If storing, leave fat layer intact to seal the stock.
-Before using, remove the fat that has collected on the surface.
+If storing, leave fat layer intact to seal stock.
+Before using, remove fat that has collected on surface.